bbauska/UC-Davis-JS-Basics/readme.md

 </p>

 Again, we could use innerHTML and just replace all the contents all at once, but sometimes removing elements is useful.
-Let\'s take a look at this example really quickly.
+Let&apos;s take a look at this example really quickly.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->